sky-uk/cassandra-operator/CONTRIBUTING.md

 `DOCKER_PASSWORD`              | The password for the docker username allowed to push to the release registry | (provided as encrypted variable in `.travis.yml`)
 `GINKGO_COMPILERS`             | Ginkgo `-compilers` value to use when compiling multiple tests suite | `0`, equivalent to not setting the option at all
 `GINKGO_NODES`                 | Ginkgo `-nodes` value to use when running tests suite in parallel using the `-p` option.
 Use a value greater than `1` to specify the level of parallelism.
 Use `0` or `1` to disable paralellism. | (no default), equivalent to using as many nodes as cpus
 `E2E_TEST`                     | Name of the end-to-end test suite to run.
-Use this to run a specific test suite | ``, equivalent to running all test suites
+Use this to run a specific test suite | empty, equivalent to running all test suites
+`SKIP_PACKAGES`                | Comma-separated list of relative package names of tests which should be skipped, e.g. `SKIP_PACKAGES=test/e2e/parallel/validation,test/e2e/parallel/modification` | empty, equivalent to running all test suites

 ## What to work on